 How To Change PhilHealth Membership Category From Employed to Voluntary

-In the PMRF, mark Updating/Amendment in the Purpose in the right upper corner.
+In the PMRF, mark Updating/Amendment in the Purpose in the upper right corner.
 You will use the same PhilHealth Identification number as a formal member.

 In the membership type, you can select your new membership type.

-Remember also to indicate your new income and prepare proof of income.
+Remember also to indicate your new income and prepare a proof of income.
 You will not be able to pay online without updating this portion.

 You will be given a new MDR and payment order form with determined payment from your new income.
 You will need to pay for the contribution as a voluntary member.
 Succeeding payments can be made online after5 .